ansonnn07/object-detection/README.md

 # Custom Training with TensorFlow Object Detection (TFOD) API

 ## Summary
-A project to train an object detection model to detect Malaysia coins and the value of the coins.
+A project that shows how to collect images and most importantly, how to train object detection model using TensorFlow Object Detection (TFOD) API.
+There will be two use cases here:
+1. Coin detection, both using a small dataset (29 images) and a larger dataset (277 images)
+2. Face mask detection.

+### Coin Detection
 The Malaysia coins that can be detected are only from the three images below.
 This is based on the Malaysia's standard according to the government Website for [First Series](https://www.bnm.gov.my/-/the-first-series-past-coin) and [Second Series](https://www.bnm.gov.my/-/the-second-series-past-coin) and [Third Series](https://www.bnm.gov.my/-/third-series-of-malaysian-coins).

-NOTE: In the Jupyter notebook, only the `50`, `20`, `10`, and `5 cents` classes will be used because both `1 cent` and `1 ringgit` coins are not usable in Malaysia anymore.

 **First Series** <br>
 [![first-series-coins](images/syiling_1.png)](https://www.bnm.gov.my/-/the-first-series-past-coin)